ellmau/ellmau/README.md

 Dr. rer. nat. | AI Researcher | Tech and AI Consultant | Project Manager |  NixOS Enthusiast | Speaker

-*With over 12 years of academic expertise in AI, knowledge representation, and computational logic, I am passionate about bringing cutting-edge Computational Intelligence (CI) solutions to real-world challenges as I transition into new frontiers.*
+*Leveraging over 12 years of academic experience in Artificial Intelligence, Knowledge Representation, and Computational Logic, I help clients and business partners identify their specific needs and then collaboratively select and implement the right solutions, including AI systems.
+My expertise enables informed decision-making and effective problem-solving.*

 I am transitioning into the industry, bringing over a decade of research and experience in higher education, computational complexity theory, mathematical logic, and knowledge representation and reasoning.
 I’m passionate about leveraging my expertise with AI and I am currently in the process of founding a company, helping others identify their specific needs for various techniques, including AI, and choose the right methods.